 Employer contributions forfeited by participants not vested at their termination date are used to reinstate previously forfeited account balances of former participants who have returned to the Company, reduce employer contributions in accordance with the Plan's provisions, pay Plan expenses or are allocated to participants' accounts.
-Total forfeitures that reduced employer contributions in 2018 and 2017 were approximately \$1,311,000 and \$1,890,000, respectively.
-As of December 31, 2018, a balance of approximately \$633,000 was available to reinstate previously forfeited account balances, reduce employer contributions, pay Plan expenses or allocate to participants' accounts in 2019.
+Total forfeitures that reduced employer contributions in 2019 and 2018 were approximately \$1,261,000 and \$1,311,000, respectively.
+As of December 31, 2019 and 2018, a balance of approximately \$242,000 and \$633,000, respectively, was available to reinstate previously forfeited account balances, reduce employer contributions, pay Plan expenses or allocate to participants' accounts.